 By collecting email addresses, you're setting yourself up to launch a drip-style email marketing campaign, which is a huge win.

-There are several best practices to consider for content marketing that will keep your prospects engaged and help you develop meaningful relationships with them.
+There are several best practices for content marketing that will keep your prospects engaged and help you build meaningful relationships with them.

-The first real step is conducting a content audit, which will allow you to determine what content is best suited to a particular prospect at a specific point in the sales cycle.
+Seriously.
+The first real step is conducting a content audit, which will help you determine which content is best suited to a particular prospect at a specific point in the sales cycle.

 One thing to remember is that because B2B lead nurturing takes longer than B2C, it's important to ensure that you have enough content to support your campaign from start to finish.